If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-Product Image of the Tide Free & Gentle Laundry Detergent Liquid Soap, HE Compatible 64 Loads, 84 fl oz
+Product Image of the Tide Free & Gentle Liquid Laundry Detergent, 64 Loads, 84 fl oz, Tide Laundry Detergent, Clean Laundry Detergent

-It’s essential to use HE detergent in HE machines, including top-loader and front-loader appliances.
+It is critical to use HE detergent in HE machines, whether you own a front-loader or a top-loader.

 Is HE Compatible With Regular Washers?

-Yes, you can use HE-compatible detergent in your non-HE washing machine!
-But don’t use regular detergent in an HE machine.
+Yes, you can absolutely use HE-compatible detergent in your standard, non-HE washing machine.
+However, the reverse is not true; do not use regular detergent in an HE machine.

-Can You Use Regular Detergent In a HE Washer?
+Can You Use Regular Detergent in an HE Washer?

 Expert Advice

-Compared to non-HE laundry detergent, you’re looking at two tablespoons of liquid detergent or four tablespoons for powder.
+For non-HE laundry detergent in a standard washer, the typical dose is around two tablespoons of liquid or four tablespoons of powder.

 For Soft Water